What is lead?

 not decrease the lead in it.

-People are exposed to lead inside and outside.
-It‘s in the air, soil, dust, drinking water, food, and many other products.
+People are exposed to lead both inside and outside.
+Lead is in the air, soil, dust, drinking water, food, and many other products.
 Older homes may have lead-based paint, and people can be exposed if they get paint chips or paint dust in their mouths.
 Young children can be exposed to lead if they get dirt or dust in their mouth from their hands or other objects.

 For more information about your water service lines, call your water utility provider.